kaboc/pot/README.md

 ## Introduction

-A pot is a container that creates and keeps an object of a certain type.
+A [Pot][Pot] is a container that creates and keeps an object of a certain type.

 - Easy
     - Straightforward because it is specialised in DI, without other features.